SCIENTIFIC ADVISORY BOARD

 Elizabeth Stoner, MD

 Dr. Stoner is a Founder of Rhythm and served as our Chief Development Officer from 2010 thru 2014.
 She has been a Managing Director at MPM Capital since October 2007.
-Prior to joining MPM Capital, Dr. Stoner served in various roles, most recently as Senior Vice President of Global Clinical Development Operations at Merck Research Laboratories (MRL) since 1985.
-She currently serves as a director of Radius Health, Inc. and Momenta Pharmaceuticals Inc., and she served as a director of Metabasis Therapeutics, Inc. from 2009 to 2010.
+Prior to joining MPM Capital, Dr. Stoner served in various roles at the Merck Research Laboratories, most recently as Senior Vice President of Global Clinical Development Operations.
+She currently serves as a director of Centros Health, Momenta Pharmaceuticals, Radius Health and Vascular Pharmaceuticals.
+Previously she served as a director of Metabasis Therapeutics, Inc. from 2009 to 2010.
 Dr. Stoner received an MD from Albert Einstein College of Medicine, an MS in Chemistry from the State University of New York at StonyBrook, and a BS in Chemistry from Ottawa University, Kansas.